lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 * _MLDSA_: {{I-D.ietf-lamps-dilithium-certificates}} and [FIPS.204-ipd]
 * _ECDSA_: [RFC5480]
 * _Ed25519 / Ed448_: [RFC8410]
-* _Falcon_: TBD
 * _RSAES-PKCS-v1_5_: [RFC8017]
 * _RSASSA-PSS_: [RFC8017]

 ## Notes on id-MLDSA44-RSA2048-PSS-SHA256

 Use of RSA-PSS [RFC8017] deserves a special explanation.

 The RSA component keys MUST be generated at the 2048-bit security level in order to match with ML-DSA-44

 As with the other composite signature algorithms, when `id-MLDSA44-RSA2048-PSS-SHA256` is used in an AlgorithmIdentifier, the parameters MUST be absent. `id-MLDSA44-RSA2048-PSS-SHA256` SHALL instantiate RSA-PSS with the following parameters: